Contact Us for Help

 In 1989, Marcia was certified by the North Carolina State Bar as a specialist in family law.
-She has been a member of the American Academy of Matrimonial Lawyers since 1993 and is the immediate past president of the North Carolina Chapter.
+She has been a member of the American Academy of Matrimonial Lawyers since 1993 and is a past president of the North Carolina Chapter.

-Marcia is the State Bar Councilor for Judicial District 11B.
+Marcia is the Vice-President of the North Carolina State Bar and has served for nine years as State Bar Councilor for Judicial District 11B.
 She is a past president of the Johnston County Bar Association and the Eleventh Judicial District.
 She was recognized in 2010 as a Citizen Lawyer by the North Carolina Bar Association and has served in the past on the Association’s Board of Governors and as chair of the Family Law Section.
 In 1997, she was awarded the Distinguished Service Award from the North Carolina Bar Association for her service to the Family Law Section.
-She is currently serving on the North Carolina State Bar Board of Continuing Legal Education.

-Marcia received the Gwyneth B. Davis Award in 1995 from the North Carolina Association of Women Attorneys.
-She has been listed as one of the Super Lawyers® by Charlotte Magazine since 2006, “The Best Lawyers in America” since 1994.
+Marcia received the Sara H. Davis Excellence Award in 2011 from the North Carolina State Bar Board of Legal Specialization and the Gwyneth B. Davis Award in 1995 from the North Carolina Association of Women Attorneys.
+She has been listed as one of the Super Lawyers® by Charlotte Magazine since 2006 and “The Best Lawyers in America” since 1994.
 Marcia has been named a Super Lawyer® in Family Law by Super Lawyers magazine every year since 2009.

 At The Armstrong Law Firm, P.A., Marcia handles every aspect of her family law cases involving complex property division and divorce in North Carolina.
 She guides her clients through difficult times with compassion and dedication.